 “There’s another category of names: those that automatically conjure up a related image.
 The name Caruso, for example, might well make you think of an opera singer.
 Hudson or Jordan might make you think of a river; Campbell might make you ‘see’ a can of soup.”

-While this new method of memorization may be a bit of a challenge in the beginning, Lorayne assures readers that it will eventually get easier, with your brain automatically assigning images to common names from the moment people introduce themselves.
+While this new method to memorization may be a bit of a challenge in the beginning, Lorayne assures readers that it will eventually get easier, with your brain automatically assigning images to common names from the moment they introduce themselves.

 “After you’ve used my substitute words and thoughts principle for a while, you’ll form standard images for certain names.
-For example, I always visualize a blacksmith’s hammer for Smith, a garden for Gordon, an ice cream cone for Cohen,” he said.
+For example, I always visualise a blacksmith’s hammer for Smith, a garden for Gordon, an ice-cream cone for Cohen,” he said.

 “Really look at that face.
 Now, connect your substitute word or thought for the name to the outstanding feature of the face.
-You want one to remind you of the other. … Mr. Robrum has bushy eyebrows.
+You want one to remind you of the other… Mr. Robrum has bushy eyebrows.
 See a bottle of rum over each eye instead of eyebrows and you ‘rob’ them.
-Bushy eyebrows equals Robrum.”
+Bushy Eyebrows = Robrum.”

-Lorayne said that while his method is tried and true, it is only used to supplement the power of the memory, insisting we need to trust our minds.
+Lorayne reinforces that while his method is tried and true it is only used to supplement the power of the memory, insisting we need to trust our minds.